garbados/ajve-civ/readme.md

 * Inflections: Critical, momentary choices that alter or advance your values.
 * Nation: The environment of your people.
 * Globe: The environment of the world your people inhabit.
-* Diplomacy: Interacting with other forces.
-Can result in war, trade, etc.

 ### Values